Loony2392/hacs_axeos_miner/README.md

-# Axeos Miner Integration for Home Assistant
+# AxeOS Miner Integration for Home Assistant

-This project provides an integration for the Axeos Miner, allowing users to monitor and manage their mining operations through Home Assistant.
-The integration fetches data from the Axeos Miner API and presents it as sensors within Home Assistant.
+This project provides an integration for the AxeOS Miner, allowing users to monitor and manage their mining operations through Home Assistant.
+The integration fetches data from the AxeOS Miner API and presents it as sensors within Home Assistant.

 ## Features